Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 *syntax: perf.start_kong(version, kong_configs?)*

-Start Kong with given version and Kong configurations in kong_configs as a Lua table.
+Starts Kong with given version and Kong configurations in `kong_configs` as a Lua table.
 Throws error if any.

 To select a git hash or tag, use `"git:<hash>"` as version.
 Otherwise, the framework